BYLAWS OF MIDLAND WATER ASSOCIATION, INC.

 MEETINGS OF MEMBERS

-- Notice of meetings of members of the corporation, both regular and special, shall be given by notice mailed by first-class mail to each member of record, directed to the address shown upon the books of the corporation, not less than ten (10) nor more than forty (40) days prior to such meeting.
-Such a meeting shall state the nature, time, place and purpose of the meeting.
-No failure or irregularity of notice of any annual meetings, regularly held, shall affect any proceedings taken thereat.
+- Notice of both regular and special meetings of the members shall be sent by first-class mail to each member of record, using the address on file with the corporation.
+Notices must be mailed no fewer than ten (10) days and no more than forty (40) days before the meeting.
+Each notice must include the date, time, location, and purpose of the meeting.
+No failure or irregularity in the notice of any regularly scheduled annual meeting shall affect any business conducted at the meeting.

 - The order of business at the regular meetings and so far as possible at all other meetings shall be: